 AMD Ryzen Threadripper 3970X vs Intel Core i9-10980XE

-Comparing Ryzen Threadripper 3970X and Core i9-10980XE processor market type (desktop or notebook), architecture and sales start time and price.
+Comparing Ryzen Threadripper 3970X and Core i9-10980XE processor market type (desktop or notebook), architecture, sales start time and price.

 Technologies and extensions

 Technological solutions and additional instructions supported by Ryzen Threadripper 3970X and Core i9-10980XE.
 You'll probably need this information if you require some particular technology.

 Ryzen Threadripper 3970X and Core i9-10980XE technologies aimed at improving security, for example, by protecting against hacks.

 Virtual machine speed-up technologies supported by Ryzen Threadripper 3970X and Core i9-10980XE are enumerated here.